 Most recently updated on June 6th, 2018.

 “My fiance and I are planning our wedding for next year, but I would like to understand the legal issues raised by marriage.
 That includes merging our estate plans.
 Can you explain Estate Planning for Pennsylvania LGBT Same-Sex Couples?”

 Since Governor Tom Corbett’s announcement back in 2014 that he would not pursue an appeal of U.S. District Judge John Jones’ decision in Whitewood v.
 Wolf means that same-sex marriage is legal and here to stay in Pennsylvania.
 What does this provide as far as the estate planning for same-sex couples who choose to marry?

 Here are some examples of the changes Whitewood has created:

-Default Rules for Administration: If one person in a married couple dies without a will, the Pennsylvania probate rules give the surviving spouse the presumption of being the person who can petition the Register of Wills for Letters of Administration, and have the power to administer the deceased spouse’s estate.
-Prior to Whitewood, even if a LGBT couple were married in another state, the marriage was not recognized for this preference.
+If one person in a married couple dies without a will, the Pennsylvania probate rules give the surviving spouse the presumption of being the person who can petition the Register of Wills for Letters of Administration, and have the power to administer the deceased spouse’s estate.
+Before Whitewood, even if an LGBT couple married in another state, the marriage was not recognized for this preference.

-Wills, Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!